TAMU-CSE/PublicInfo/README.md

-# PublicInfo
+# Public App Information

-Public App Information
+If you wish for your data to be deleted please email: sttr-support@googlegroups.com